fsoubelet/dotfiles/README.md

 The `install.sh` script leaves some things to be done manually, specifically setting personnal information, installing profiles and changing some defaults.

 * Set up iTerm profile (see below).
-* Add personnal data (and touch) to `~/.gitconfig.local`, and `~/.zshrc.local`.
+* Add personnal data (and touch) to `~/.gitconfig.local`, and `~/.zshrc`.
-* If you wish to act on [macOS defaults][macos-defaults], customize `macos_defaults.sh` and run `. ~/dotfiles/macos_defaults.sh`.
+* If you wish to act on [macOS defaults][macos-defaults], customize `macos_defaults.sh` and run `source ~/dotfiles/macos_defaults.sh`.
 * After opening Neovim, run [`:checkhealth`][checkhealth] and resolve errors/warnings.

-### Setting up iTerm2
+### Setting up iTerm2 profile

-Here are the steps to import your profile.

-1. Open iTerm2.
-1. Select iTerm2 > Preferences.
+1. OPEN iTerm2 > Preferences.
-1. Under the General tab, check the box labeled "Load preferences from a custom folder or URL:"
+2. Under the General tab, check the box labeled "Load preferences from a custom folder or URL:"
-1. Press "Browse" and point it to `~/dotfiles/iterm2/com.googlecode.iterm2.plist`.
+3. Press "Browse" and point it to `~/dotfiles/iterm2/com.googlecode.iterm2.plist`.
-1. Restart iTerm2.
+4. Restart iTerm2.

 ## License